ClickHouse/ClickHouse/docs/en/sql-reference/syntax.md

 ## Comments {#comments}

-ClickHouse supports either SQL-style and C-style comments.
+ClickHouse supports either SQL-style and C-style comments:

-SQL-style comments start with `--` and continue to the end of the line, a space after `--` can be omitted.
+-   SQL-style comments start with `--` and continue to the end of the line, a space after `--` can be omitted.
-C-style are from `/*` to `*/`and can be multiline, spaces are not required either.
+-   C-style are from `/*` to `*/`and can be multiline, spaces are not required either.

 ## Keywords {#syntax-keywords}